merttoprak1/MTRAGEval-Evaluating-Multi-Turn-RAG-Conversations/README.md

 ## Data Ingestion

 1. Upload a `.json` or `.jsonl` file in the sidebar.
-2. Click **Process File** to ingest documents into the vector store.
+2. Click **Process File** to ingest documents into the FAISS vector store.
+    - *Note: If using Gemini Embeddings, processing is rate-limited (10 docs / 5s) to respect free tier quotas.*
 3. Start chatting!